joric/oneliners/README.md

 (k-1).to_s(2).count('1')&1
 ```

-Ruby can be shorter in newer version when Leetcode updates but it still lacks libraries.
-Ruby 3.3+ would be:
+Ruby 3.3+ can be shorter when Leetcode updates the launcher, so it could win in character count for simple tasks:

 ```ruby
 (k-1).count_ones&1